RTGPU: Real-Time GPU Scheduling of Hard Deadline Parallel Tasks with Fine-Grain Utilization: Full-System Evaluation

-We also empirically evaluated the proposed RTGPU scheduling framework on a real system with an NVIDIA 1080TI GPU, which has 28 SMs modeled as 56 virtual SMs.
-(There are 28 physical streaming multiprocessors (SMs) in an NVIDIA GTX 1080Ti: 27 SMs can be used for executing parallel tasks, and 1 SM is reserved for handling default system applications.)
-The CPU was an Intel(R) Core(TM) i7-3930K CPU operating at 3.20GHz with 12 cores and 12,288 KB of on-chip cache.
+To test and compare schedulability between the theoretical boundary and the performance on real GPU systems, we empirically evaluated the proposed RTGPU scheduling framework on an NVIDIA 1080TI GPU, under enough and a limited number of SMs.
+The CPU was an Intel(R) Core(TM) i7-3930K CPU operating at 3.20GHz.
 We implemented the synthetic benchmarks described in Section \ref{sec:GPU_model} in a common real-time scheduling context, since multiple GPU kernel concurrency is supported only within the same CUDA context.
-To run multiple kernels from different tasks simultaneously, we created a single parent process and launched each kernel using a separate CPU thread of that parent process.
-For parallel kernel execution, CUDA streams were used to allow asynchronous copy and kernel execution.
-By default, the NVIDIA GPU adopts ”adaptive power setting”, in which the firmware adaptively throttles the clock speeds of SM cores and memory when they experience a low utilization rate.
 To avoid interference from adaptive power setting and guarantee hard deadlines, we manually fixed the SM core and memory frequencies respectively using the nvidia-smi command.
 We also set the GPUs to persistence mode to keep the NVIDIA driver loaded even when no applications are accessing the cards.
-This is particularly useful for a series of short jobs.